ashatidealiq/Post-AI-Content-To-Sanity-CMS/README.md

-# Generate Blog Content From LLM and Post To Sanity Headless CMS
+# Generate Blog Content For BM agency

-Contains py scripts to generate openai site content and upload to Sanity.
+Contains py scripts to generate content from Groq

 To run: Set up python env (and/or Node for js utils). main_script.py is control script, calls content_generator.py to generate posts